|EUROPEAN HF CHAMPIONSHIP||

 Low Power categories: Total output power must not exceed 100 watts at any time.

 Terms of Competition for all categories:

-owner or the club station license.
-NOTE: SWL license also counts as official amateur radio license.
+- SWL licence also counts as official amateur radio licence

-Multipliers are different two-digit numbers, meaning the last two digits of the year of operator's first ever official amateur radio license.
+Multipliers are different two-digit numbers, meaning the last two digits of the year of operator's first ever official amateur radio licence.
 The multiplier is counted only once per band regardless of mode.

 7. QSO POINTS

 Each completed valid contact counts one (1) point regardless of mode.
 The same station may be worked once per band and mode.